 IMPLEMENTATION PLAN Intended All LAS Staff Audience Dissemination Available to all staff on the Pulse and to the public on the LAS website.
 Communications Revised Policy and Procedure to be announced in the RIB and a link provided to the document.
 Training Staff are encouraged to access the NPSA e-learning toolkit on being open (refer to Appendix 1 for an overview of the stages of the being open process).
 The trust also provides training on Incident Investigation and Root Cause Analysis with support from the Patient Experience Department.
 Monitoring Adherence to this policy will be monitored through the sample audits of records held by Patient Experiences, Legal Service and Patient Involvement.
 Reports will be provided for the Learning from Experience Group and any outcomes/ recommendation to RCAG.
-Associate disconsisting of payonts will also be used to Appropriate dissemination of reports will also be made to area governance groups.
+Appropriate dissemination of reports will also be made to area governance groups. alea governance groups.
 For these reasons monitoring of compliance and effectiveness will be via confidential planned audit of Significant Events based on an agreed methodology using an appropriately sampled population.
 This audit will be carried out by the Head of Patient Experiences and the Assistant Director of Corporate Services.
-The results of the Audit will be included in the annual report. as meladed in the dimidal reports If any deficiencies are identified these will be fed back to the appropriate manager who will be responsible for producing and implementing an action plan.
-The action plans will be monitored by the Learning from Experience Group with any concerns being escalated to the Quality Committee or Risk Compliance and Assurance Group. -
+The results of the Audit will be included in the annual report.
+If any deficiencies are identified these will be fed back to the appropriate manager who will be responsible for producing and implementing an action plan.
+The action plans will be monitored by the Learning from Experience Group with any concerns being escalated to the Quality Committee or Risk Compliance and Assurance Group.
+Appendix 1